robsimmons/dusa/README.md

 The propositions in the previous section were all _relations_.
 Each of `parent`, `grandparent`, and `ancestor` were relations between two characters.

-It's also possible to have propositions that are functions.
+It's also possible to have propositions that are _functions_.

 - Relations look like this: `prop t1 t2 ... tn-1 tn`
 - Functions look like this: `prop t1 t2 ... tn-1 is tn` (`is` is a keyword)